catamphetamine/easy-react-form/README.md

 Upon form submission, if any of its fields is invalid, then that field will be automatically scrolled to and focused, and the actual form submission won't happen.

+Always extract the `<form/>` into its own component — it's much cleaner that way.

 ### Field

 `<Field/>` takes the following required `props`: